helidon-io/helidon-examples/examples/declarative/data-jdbc/mysql/README.md

 Wait until `docker logs mysql` reports that the server is ready for connections before starting the application.

+The password used in this example is intended only for local development.
+Use a strong, unique password and update both the Docker command and `src/main/resources/application.yaml` with the new value.
+For production deployments, provide credentials through external configuration or a secrets manager instead of storing them in source control.

 ## Build and Run

 Build the application from this directory: